 “Carfentanil is 1000 times more powerful than morphine, and we’ve seen a lot of carfentanil on the streets.”

 Carfentanil is just one of the substances — along with fentanyl, heroin and a synthetic opioid called U-47700 — that’s been turning up in a deadly new street drug called “Gray Death.”
-A miniscule grain of the combination drug, which resembles a chunk of concrete, can kill someone instantly.
+A minuscule grain of the combination drug, which resembles a chunk of concrete, can kill someone instantly.
 Gray death was associated with 50 overdoses in Georgia over a three-month span in the first half of 2017, and the DEA confirmed that U-47700 caused 46 deaths nationwide in 2015 and 2016.

 While powerful opioids may carry a high risk of accidental overdose and death, weaker opioids are not necessarily safer than stronger ones.
 All opioids are addictive and carry significant risks and potential side effects.
 If you are prescribed an opioid pain reliever, take it only as directed.
 If you are unsure how to take your medication, contact your doctor or pharmacist.